robsann/robsann/README.md

 ---

-# Foundation of IT and Cyber Security
+# Foundations of IT and Cyber Security

 I'm creating some materials about the foundations of IT such as sysadmin and networking and the foundations of cyber security.
 I started by creating some maps to overview the contents of the CompTIA A+, CompTIA Linux+, CompTIA Network+, CompTIA Security+, and CompTIA CySA+ Certification Exam Objectives (click on the maps to see them in PDF on Dropbox).